Randy Orton

-Orton is also the winner of the 2013 Money in the Bank ladder match, as well as a two-time Royal Rumble match winner (2009 and 2017) and has headlined multiple WWE pay-per-view events, including WrestleMania 25 and WrestleMania XXX.
-Following his match at the 2021 Survivor Series, he broke Kane's record for wrestling the most PPV matches in WWE history.
+A prominent wrestler throughout his time in WWE, Orton has also won the Royal Rumble twice (2009 and 2017), and the Money in the Bank ladder match once in 2013.
+He is the 17th Triple Crown and 18th overall Grand Slam Champion, and has headlined numerous major WWE events, including their flagship annual event, WrestleMania, twice (25 and 30).
+Since 2021, he holds the record of most pay-per-view (PPV) matches in WWE.

 Early life

-Randal Keith Orton was born in Knoxville, Tennessee, on April 1, 1980, the son of nurse Elaine and professional wrestler Bob Orton Jr. He is the grandson of Bob Orton and nephew of Barry Orton, both professional wrestlers.
+Randal Keith Orton was born in Knoxville, Tennessee, on April 1, 1980, to a family of mostly German ancestry.
+His mother Elaine was a nurse and his father Bob Orton Jr. was a professional wrestler.
+Orton is a grandson of Bob Orton and nephew of Barry Orton, both professional wrestlers.
 He has a younger brother named Nathan, who is a stand-up comedian, and a younger sister named Rebecca.
 Knowing the hardships of life as a professional wrestler, his parents tried to convince him to stay away from the business and his father warned him that life in the ring meant a life on the road and away from family.

 Orton attended Hazelwood Central High School, where he was an amateur wrestler.
-After graduating in 1998, he enlisted with the Marines.
+After graduating in 1998, he enlisted with the United States Marine Corps.
 At the base, he received a bad conduct discharge in 1999 after going AWOL on two occasions and disobeying an order from a commanding officer.
 Under the Uniform Code of Military Justice, he was tried and convicted under a special court-martial, subsequently spending 38 days in the brig at Camp Pendleton.
 He previously had a Marine tattoo on his left arm, but covered it up after receiving his bad conduct discharge.